 The Rucker Family Society has met every other year since 1988 for a national reunion and to conduct Society business.
 The emphasis of the meetings is learning about the host city's Rucker history, and the weekend can fairly be described as a "Rucker field trip."
 Early reunions were held in Virginia, since Peter Rucker was an immigrant to that colony, and so much of the Rucker history is to be found there.
 The Society is national in scope, however, and reunions now alternate between Virginia and other states.
-We have met in Georgia, Tennessee, Missouri, Utah and Arizona.
+We have met in Georgia, Tennessee, Missouri, Utah, Arizona and West Virginia.
 Society members in our host cities arrange lectures, tours of historic homes, cemetery visits, museum time, and fine dining with friends old and new.
 There is no better way to learn about an area and its Rucker ties.

 Our 2004 Virginia reunion was held at the